Pythagoras Theorem Calculator

 Practical Applications

-• Construction: Ensuring corners are perfectly square (90 degrees)
+Ensuring corners are perfectly square (90 degrees) and calculating diagonal measurements for buildings and structures.

 Example Calculations